Herover/heissepreise/README.md

 # Heisse Preise

 A terrible grocery price search "app".
-Fetches data from big Austrian grocery chains daily and lets you search them.
-See <https://heisse-preise.io>.
+Fetches data from big ~~Austrian~~ Danish grocery chains daily and lets you search them.
+See ~~https://heisse-preise.io~~ <https://heissepreise.leonora.app>.

 The project consists of a trivial NodeJS Express server responsible for fetching the product data, massaging it, and serving it to the front end (see `server.js`).
 The front end is a least-effort vanilla HTML/JS app (see sources in `site/`).

+Besides being danish, this clone is differs from the original by also tracking changes in quantity, and allows building the HTML pages without running a HTTP server.
+You can find the original project here <https://github.com/badlogic/heissepreise>.

 ## Requirements